My Life with Horses

 I was wailing and sobbing and Jack stood with me through my pain, not moving.
 He stood with me and offered unwavering strength, support, and unconditional love.
 I was shocked, experiencing a deep love and connection I had never known.
 Jack accepted me exactly as I was, and that’s what my soul needed.
 In that moment, everything changed.
 My relationship with horses stopped being ego-based, and instead began to emanate from my heart.
 Jack’s presence and love had shifted my vibration and I felt open, hopeful, and eager to share more of my authentic self with the world, a feeling I’d never had before.

 That moment in the round pen opened up my heart and my past and started me on the path to helping others through the healing power of horses.
 I finished my 60-day treatment at Mirasol and returned home full of hope and purpose.
-I soon met Melisa Pierce, owner and creator of the Touched by a Horse Equine Gestalt Coaching Certification, and I immediately signed up to attend.
-It seemed that the universe had placed in my hands the perfect education.
+I soon was introduced to a training program that taught coaching with horses and I immediately signed up to attend.
+It seemed that the universe had placed in my hands the ideal education.
 I was excited and passionate about learning to help others through horses in a healing way.
 I became an avid student, always studying (something I had never done in college).
 I now had a purpose— to connect people with horses for healing, self-discovery, and empowerment.

-It became my mission and life’s purpose to help others experience the love, support, and acceptance found in connecting with horses—it’s an authentic connection unlike any other relationship.
+It became my life’s purpose and living legacy to help others experience the love, support, and acceptance found in connecting with horses—it’s an authentic connection unlike any other relationship.
 Several years later I founded Beyond the Arena and then Unbridled Retreats.
-With horses as my partners, we help women access their inner wisdom during coaching sessions and horse retreats to take back into their everyday lives.
+With horses as my partners, we help people access their inner wisdom during coaching sessions and horse retreats to take back into their everyday lives.
 This happens without judgment, through love and pure honesty.
 After a lifetime spent with horses, I am still in awe of their gentle patience, and their ability to teach all of us about ourselves.

 My mission- to help others experience the support and acceptance found in connecting with horses_Unbrildled Retreats